 In Niger, after fees were removed for children and pregnant women in 2006, consultations for under fives quadrupled and antenatal care visits doubled.
 In Burundi, average monthly births in hospitals rose by 61% and the number of caesarean sections went up by 80% following the abolition of fees for maternity services.
 When fees were removed in rural areas in Zambia utilisation rates of government facilities increased by 50%.
 Districts with a greater proportion of poor people recorded the greatest increase in utilisation.
 Furthermore, while Zambia continues to face severe health worker shortages patients themselves report no deterioration in the quality of care since user fees were removed.
+49

-In Mozambique life expectancy at birth is just 42 years.
-Each day 11 women die in the country as a result of complications during pregnancy and childbirth.
+In Mozambique life expectancy at birth is just 42 years.50 Each day 11 women die in the country as a result of complications during pregnancy and childbirth.51

-Only half of the population in Mozambique have access to basic health services and lack of money is the number one reason poor people give for not using health services when they are sick.
-There is only one doctor per 50,000 people; this is 100 times less than the number of doctors in the UK.
+Only half of the population in Mozambique have access to basic health services52 and lack of money is the number one reason poor people give for not using health services when they are sick.53 There is only one doctor per 50,000 people; this is 100 times less than the number of doctors in the UK.^{54,55}

 Despite being a major barrier to access, user fees contribute only a tiny fraction of overall spending on health - as little as 0.7%.
-And even this does not include the huge costs of administering the user fees.
+56 And even this does not include the huge costs of administering the user fees.
 A fee that raises so little for the government yet denies so many people the health care they need makes no sense.

 Mozambique needs significant additional financial support to make health care free and to address the severe health worker shortages.
-Estimates suggest, in the first instance, an additional US\$10 million per year is required for user fee removal and to make medicines free, with further increases necessary to fully implement Mozambique's already fully costed health worker strategy.
+Estimates suggest, in the first instance, an additional US\$10 million per year is required for user fee removal and to make medicines free,57 with further increases necessary to fully implement Mozambique's already fully costed health worker strategy.
 A US\$10 million increase constitutes a 25% increase in national government spending on health as compared to an insignificant 2.5% increase in current levels of aid for health in that country.
-Despite being a signatory to the International Health Partnership, under which aid donors have committed to scale up funding for national plans, no action has been taken to date to fill this identified financing gap.
+Despite being a signatory to the International Health Partnership,58 under which aid donors have committed to scale up funding for national plans, no action has been taken to date to fill this identified financing gap.

 Photo: Proud Mum and Dad after a routine checkup at Machase District health clinic in Mozambique.
 Mother and baby are in good health.
-Photo: Kate Raworth/ Oxfam
+Photo: Kate Raworth/ Oxfam were those providing universal coverage of health services that were free or almost free.59

-In Asia too, a UK government-funded study comparing health systems across the continent found that in low-income countries, the most pro-poor health systems were those providing universal coverage of health services that were free or almost free. $^{\rm 59}$
+In Asia too, a UK government-funded study comparing health systems across the continent found that in low-income countries, the most pro-poor health systems

 In Nepal, one newborn baby dies every 20 minutes, and a woman dies of childbirth-related causes every four hours.
-Only one third of births are attended by any kind of health worker.
+Only one third of births are attended by any kind of health worker.60